 Misconceptions about dropshipping

-- "Dropshipping is an easy, passive income stream." — It requires ongoing effort in marketing, supplier coordination, and excellent customer service.
+- “Dropshipping is a passive income stream.” — Successful dropshipping requires constant effort in marketing, supplier management, and customer support.

 - "You don't need any upfront investment." — Expenses like advertising, website hosting, and automation tools are necessary for success.